jcordtz/a_data_platform/README.md

 To ensure that the data platform can handle “whatever might come” it is important what establish a set of guidelines.
 Hence the overall paradigm is to have a data platform fulfilling the following characteristics.

 1. Consistency - The solution design is consistent to make it easy to operate and develop solutions further.
 The consistency level of any *data* object is always clear.
 This is to make sure that the value of the data can always be conveyed.
-2. *data* Encapsulation - The data in the data infrastructure can only be accessed through an interface that controls who can access what and when.
+2. Data Encapsulation - The data in the data infrastructure can only be accessed through an interface that controls who can access what and when.
 The interface must let you change the data infrastructure without affecting external systems.
 3. Modularity - The solutions in the data platform must be built with modularity in mind and with a clear interface, so it is easy to replace, add or remove resources and services.
 4. Technology Independent - Architecture does not depend on the technology being used.
 This means that the processes, functionalities, and layers remain the same no matter what technology is used.
 5. Scalability - Scalability (horizontal/vertical) is part of the solution design from the start, so that the implementation and operations are not impacted by bottlenecks, downtime, or unexpected license purchases.